DozedCupboard/DozedCupboard/README.md

 I have 3 Data Projects

+The One project combines sql and power bi to produce an analysis on a cardiovascular disease dataset.
+It is called "Cardio analysis".

-One is an analysis on Yellow Taxi's in new york and insights gained from the analysis.
+Another is an analysis on Yellow Taxi's in new york and insights gained from the analysis.
 - It is stored in the "01_Project" Folder.

-Another is a Power BI project that explores data from a survey in a easy to read way
+Additional there is a Power BI project that explores data on a survey about computer science professions.

 The third project combines sql and power bi to produce an analysis on a cardiovascular disease dataset.